eva-barczykowska/rb_109/working_with_collections.md

 ## Element Reference

-**Element reference** refers to thee way we can reference, and therefore manipulate, individual elements within a collection.
+**Element reference** refers to the way we can reference, and therefore manipulate, individual elements within a collection.

 ### String Element Reference